What We Offer

 With a huge range of articles, there’s something for everyone in each issue.
 Teachers say that children of all abilities enjoy it, and it develops and stretches their literacy skills.
 Plus, each issue is packed with puzzles, quizzes and polls giving children the chance to develop vital skills.

-Our reading activities are available every Friday.
+Our worksheets are available every Friday.
 The topical comprehensions, word puzzles, debates and news quizzes are based on that week's newspaper.

-The reading activities develop pupils' knowledge, ideas, opinions and vocabulary of cross-curricular content.
+The worksheets develop pupils' knowledge, ideas, opinions and vocabulary of cross-curricular content.
 They improve core reading skills including inference, deduction, summarising and ability to form reasoned opinions.

 - Unlimited access to our archive of teaching materials

-- A weekly email with quick links to that week's resources
+- A weekly email with quick links to that week's worksheets

 The iHub is our award-winning digital reading platform (BETT Awards, 2017).